commercialhaskell/sig-service/README.md

         You can't use Vault until you unseal every pod.
 This requires that you enter 3 of the above keys on every pod.

-            for i in $(seq 3); do
-                with-proxy vault $i for j in $(seq 3); do vault unseal; done done
+            alias vault-unseal="proxy-to-all vault unseal"

     -   Authenticate with Vault

         Authenticate with the Initial Root Token (taken from the output of the above \`vault init\` command).

-            with-proxy vault 1 vault auth
+            alias vault-auth="proxy-to 1 vault auth"

     -   Connect Vault to Consul

         Mounting & configuring Consul only works on the master Vault pod.
-We don't know which one that is so we'll just try them all.
-The nodes that aren't master will just complain.
-It won't hurt anything.

-            # CYCLE THROUGH ALL THE VAULT SERVERS & CONFIGURE CONSUL
-            for i in $(seq 3); do
-                with-proxy vault $i (
+If 1 isn't the master then try 2 or 3.

-                    vault mount consul
+            alias vault-mount-consul="proxy-to 1 vault mount consul"
-                    vault write consul/config/access \
+            alias vault-config-consul="proxy-to 1 vault write consul/config/access \
                 address=consul-vault.default.svc.cluster.local:8500 \
-                          token=$CONSUL_ACL_MASTER_TOKEN
-                )
-            done
+                token=$CONSUL_ACL_MASTER_TOKEN"

-    -   Create a Policy for Consul access
+    -   Create a Policy for Consul K/V Access

-            # CREATE A VAULT POLICY FOR CONSUL GITHUB SSH KEYS
-            with-proxy vault 1 \
+            alias vault-acl="proxy-to 1 \
-                echo 'key "sig_service" { policy="read" }' \
-                    | base64 \
-                    | vault write consul/roles/sig_service policy=-
+                vault write consul/roles/sig_service \
+                    policy=\"$(base64 <(echo 'key \"sig_service\" { policy=\"read\" }'))\""

+    -   Create a new Vault token for Sig-Service

         This will output a token which you can put into the sig-service replication controller pod environment.
 (See the kube/ files for sig-service)

+            alias vault-token="proxy-to 1 vault token-create"

+### TODO Create an ACL for Vault users to access Consul Sig-Service

 ## Deploy Sig Service

+-   Deploy Sig-Service to Kubernetes

     kubectl create -f kube/sig-service-svc.yaml
     kubectl create -f kube/sig-service-rc.yaml